Cleveland Orchestra: Founding and early history (1918–1945)

-In 1933, Sokoloff was replaced as the Orchestra’s music director by Polish conductor Artur Rodzinski, who had previously served as music director of the Los Angeles Philharmonic.
-During his decade-long tenure with The Cleveland Orchestra, Rodzinski advocated for the inclusion of staged opera at Severance Hall.
-The first of these productions was featured during the 1933–34 season, when the Orchestra performed Wagner’s Tristan und Isolde.
-In 1935, the Orchestra presented the United States’ premiere of Dmitri Shostakovich’s controversial Lady Macbeth of the Mtsensk District at Severance Hall and, later in the season, took the production to New York’s Metropolitan Opera.
-Four years later, in 1939, the Orchestra added to its growing legacy by establishing the Cleveland Summer Orchestra and performing pops concerts at Cleveland’s Public Hall.
+In 1933, Sokoloff stood down as the orchestra’s music director, succeeded by Artur Rodziński.
+During his decade-long Cleveland tenure, Rodzinski advocated for the inclusion of staged opera at Severance Hall.
+The first of these productions was featured during the 1933–34 season, when the orchestra performed Wagner’s Tristan und Isolde.
+In 1935, the orchestra presented the United States’ premiere of Dmitri Shostakovich's Lady Macbeth of the Mtsensk District at Severance Hall and, later in the season, took the production to New York’s Metropolitan Opera.
+Four years later, in 1939, the orchestra established the Cleveland Summer Orchestra and began to perform 'pops' concerts at Cleveland’s Public Hall.
 On December 11, 1939, The Cleveland Orchestra celebrated the anniversary of its founding by releasing its first recording on the Columbia label.

-Rodzinski departed Cleveland in 1943 and was replaced by Erich Leinsdorf, a young conductor from the Metropolitan Opera.
-However, Leinsdorf’s tenure with The Cleveland Orchestra was brief: He was drafted into the United States Armed Forces shortly after his appointment, which diminished his artistic control.
-Although Leinsdorf was honorably discharged from the military in September 1944, his time away from the podium had required the Musical Arts Association to employ a number of guest conductors from 1943 until 1945, including the Hungarian George Szell, a former colleague of Leinsdorf’s at the Met who impressed audiences at Severance Hall during two weeks of performances.
+Rodzinski departed Cleveland in 1943, succeeded by Erich Leinsdorf.
+However, Leinsdorf's Cleveland tenure was brief, as he was drafted into the United States Armed Forces shortly after his appointment, which diminished his artistic control.
+Although Leinsdorf was honorably discharged from the military in September 1944, his time away from the podium had required the Musical Arts Association to employ a number of guest conductors from 1943 until 1945, including George Szell, who had impressed audiences at Severance Hall during two weeks of performances.
 Leinsdorf lost much of his public support and, though still under contract, submitted his resignation in December 1945.
-The following year Szell was appointed as The Cleveland Orchestra’s fourth music director.

 George Szell (1946–1970)

-From the start of his tenure, Szell had a simple goal — transforming The Cleveland Orchestra into “America’s finest” symphonic ensemble and developing an orchestra that was “second to none.”
+In 1946, Szell was appointed as the orchestra’s fourth music director.
+From the start of his tenure, Szell's intention was to transform the orchestra into “America’s finest” symphonic ensemble and developing an orchestra that was “second to none.”
 He spent much of his early time in Cleveland changing personnel in an effort to find musicians who were capable of creating his ideal orchestral sound.
-Szell’s stringent standards and expectations for musical precision were reflected in his contract with the Musical Arts Association: He was given complete artistic control over programming, scheduling, personnel, and recording.
+Szell’s stringent standards and expectations for musical precision were reflected in his contract with the Musical Arts Association, which gave him complete artistic control over programming, scheduling, personnel, and recording.